mistersourcerer/blog/_posts/en/2017-03-20-the-polite-code-reviewer.md

 the main concern of the code reviewer is to emphasize the good stuffs.
 This way those can find the atmosphere to they keep poping up.

-IMHO is much more effective to avoid bad coding from "happen" than just complain when it happens.
+IMHO it's much more effective to avoid bad coding from "happening" than just complain when it happens.
 And no worries or false hopes: